reybahl/FBLA-Quiz/README.md

 ##### FAQs and Tooltip
 * In the application portal, when users hover over the UI elements, there are tooltips available that provide information about the element.
 * There's a tab for FAQs as well, which contains question and answers on most frequently asked questions.

-### Code API documentation
-The code has been fully documented and documentation for the functions and classes has been documented using Sphinx and uploaded to below location.

 ### Technologies used
 The application uses below technologies